UPDATED JUL 14, 2020

 Come for the Fountain of Time sculpture, stay for the harvest garden, arboretum, lagoon, swimming pool, playground, and MORE in a park that’s part of the National Register of Historic Places.
 Fun fact: Washington Park was Chicago’s bid location for the 2016 Summer Olympics.
 Rio de Janeiro might have outbid us, but we’d still let Michael Phelps swim in this park any day.

-Escape your usually-hectic city life and zen out this peaceful Japanese haven in Jackson Park.
+Escape your usually-hectic city life and zen out in this peaceful Japanese haven in Jackson Park.
 Tucked away just south of the Museum of Science and Industry, the Osaka Garden is worth finding, and just a warning: you might not want to leave.
 Its Japanese-inspired elements include a moon bridge, waterfall, several lagoons, and a whole lot of green.

 To any non-Chicagoans, Grant Park is probably best known as the home to Lollapalooza and all of our many, many national championship celebrations.
 But it’s also called “Chicago’s Front Yard,” and for good reason.
 Grant Park encompasses Millennium Park (selfies with The Bean anyone?), Maggie Daley Park, the Museum Campus, Art Institute, and Buckingham Fountain.
 So the next time you’re on Michigan Avenue and craving some nature, Grant Park awaits.